-Sender's contact details: Name Laboratory/hospital Postal address Phone Fax For laboratory use Patient's number Date received Time received Date of test Please circle/mark/tick appropriate answer(s).
-Please do not leave any fields blank.
-If answer requires further details, please specify.
 Please remember that complete answers are essential for the correct interpretation of the test results.

-Baseline epidemiological data Patient's first name Surname Date of birth Male Female Postcode Occupation Was the patient born abroad?
-Yes No Born in If no, when did the patient come to (country)? (year) Has patient lived, or spent more than two months travelling in another country?
-Yes No Don't know History of BCG vaccination and TB skin tests Has patient ever received a BCG vaccination?
-Yes No Don't know If yes, please specify age: BCG scar: Yes No TB skin test done?
-Yes No Don't knowReading mm Clinical data Is patient taking any of the following medications?
-Clinical data Is patient taking any of the following medications?
-Correctly Cytotoxic drugs Does the patient have diabetes?
-Yes No Don't know Does the patient have any of the following: Fever Night sweats Loss of weight Cough Is the patient's CXR abnormal?
-Yes No If yes, please specify the location: R L Upper Consolidation?
-Yes No Don't know Unilateral/bilateral?
+Baseline epidemiological data

+Patient's first name

+Surname

+Date of birth

+MaleFemale

+Postcode

+Occupation

+Was the patient born abroad?
+Yes

+No Born in

+If no, when did the patient come to (country)?(year)

+Has patient lived, or spent more than two months travelling in another country?

+Yes

+No

+Don't know

+History of BCG vaccination and TB skin tests

+Has patient ever received a BCG vaccination?
+YesNoDon't know

+If yes, please specify age:

+BCG scar: YesNo

+TB skin test done?
+YesNoDon't knowReadingmm

+Clinical data

+Is patient taking any of the following medications?

+Oral steroids

+Cytotoxic drugs

+Other immunosuppressive drugs (please specify)None of the above.

+Is the patient immunocompromised?
+YesNoDon't know

+Is the patient HIV positive?
+YesNoDon't know

+Does the patient have diabetes?
+YesNoDon't know

+Does the patient have any of the following:

+Fever

+Night sweats

+Loss of weight Cough

+Is the patient's CXR abnormal?
+YesNo If yes, please specify the location:

+R L

+Upper Upper

+Middle

+Lower

+Cavities?
+YesNoDon't know

+Consolidation?
+YesNoDon't know Unilateral/bilateral?

 Other relevant clinical data:

-4. Smear microscopy
+4 Smear microscopy

-Susana David, Vera Katalinić-Janković, Daniela Cirillo

-Revised by Emanuele Borroni and Enrico Tortoli, 2015
+Susana David, Vera Katalinić-Janković, Daniela Cirillo Revised by Emanuele Borroni and Enrico Tortoli (2015)

-Early laboratory diagnosis of tuberculosis still relies on the examination of stained smears.
+Early laboratory diagnosis of TB still relies on the examination of stained smears.
 For universal application in resource-limited countries, microscopy of stained sputum smears is the best choice among diagnostic methods 7, 12].
 This technique is based on the fact that the cell wall of the Mycobacterium spp. genus is rich in complex lipids that prevent access to common aniline dyes, but when stained with carbol-fuchsin or fluorochromes under special staining conditions, these are not easily decolourised, even with alcohol-acid solutions.
 Because of this characteristic, all members of Mycobacterium spp., not only M. tuberculosis, are referred to as acid-fast bacilli (AFB).